-I-understand that I am swearing or affirming under oath to the-truthfulness of the claims made in this motion and that the punishment for knowingly making a false statement includes fines and/or imprisonment.
+I-understand that I am swearing or affirming under oath to the truthfulness of the claims made in this motion and that the punishment for knowingly making a false statement includes fines and/or imprisonment.

+Dated:

 Signature of RESPONDENT

+- Printed Name:

+Address:

-Printed Name: Address: City, State, Zip: Telephone Number: Fax Number: Designated_E-Mail-Address(es):
+City, State, Zip:

+Telephone Number:

+Fax Number:

+Designated E-Mail-Address(es):

 STATE OF FLORIDA

+-

-Sworn to or affirmed and signed before me on by
+Sworn to or affirmed and signed before me or uby

+NOTARY PUBLIC or DEPUTY CLERK

+(Origh have a shown complete of the state

+[Print, type, or stamp commissioned name of notary o deputy clerk.]

+Personally known

 Produced identification

 Type of identification produced

-IF A NONLAWYER HELPED YOU FILL OUT THIS FORM, HE/SHE MUST FILL IN THE BLANKS BELOW:
+FORM, HE/SHE MUST FILL IN THE BLANKS BELOW:

-[fill in all blanks] This form was prepared for the: {choose only one} Petitioner Respondent This form was completed with the assistance of:
+This form was completed with the assistance the: {choose only one}PetitionerRespondent

+•

+(name of individual)

+{name of individual}

-{name of inaiviauai} {name of business}
+{name of business} Dde},{telephone number},

-{address}

-{city},{state}, {zip code},{telephone number}.
+Motion for Order Permitting Relocation by Agreement, Florida Supreme Court Approved Family Law Form 12.950(b)(02/18)